Pho-ever/FrontEnd_practices/README.md

 ## 4. TODO LIST APP
-A basic Todo list app with JavaScript functionality
+A basic Todo list app with JavaScript functionality.
-No entirely responsive
+No entirely responsive.
-Allows you to delete and input new todos
+\Allows you to delete and input new todos